Students who are interested in applying for federal financial aid are encouraged to apply by June 1

 be returned to the federal government.
 If a student withdraws or stops attending classes prior to the

-60 percent point of the semester/session, the percentage of financial aid to be returned is based on
+60 percent point of the term, the percentage of financial aid to be returned is based on

 the number of days the student actually attended.
 If a student withdraws or stops attending classes

-after completing at least 60 percent of the semester/session, the student is eligible for 100 percent
+after completing at least 60 percent of the term, the student is eligible for 100 percent

 of the federal financial aid funds received.